vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/profile.md

 	Use <code>AddressDetailsValidator</code> to verify that all address details have been entered correctly.

-	<code>AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.UK); //set the country to validate for
+	<pre><code>AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.UK); //set the country to validate for
 	List<ValidationFailure> errors = addressDetailsValidator.validate(addressDetails);
 	if(errors != null){
 		for (int s = 0; s < errors.size(); s++) {